EngineerBetter/engineerbetter-hugo/content/blog/quarks-quickstart.md

 If you're still reading, then the first step is to convert your BOSH release to a Docker Image; Quarks recommends Fissile for this purpose.

 <section class="boxout">
-<p>**A quick word on Fissile:**
-Currently there are no releases published on the [Fissile Github page](https://github.com/cloudfoundry-incubator/fissile), and while it isn't documented, the latest Fissile builds can be retrieved from this S3 Bucket rather than building Fissile yourself: s3://cf-opensusefs2/fissile/develop/</p>
+<p>Currently there are no releases published on the Fissile Github page, and while this isn't documented, the latest Fissile builds can be retrieved from this S3 Bucket rather than building Fissile yourself: s3://cf-opensusefs2/fissile/develop/</p>
 </section>

 As a binary, Fissile was originally designed for use with SCF and, as a result, a lot of its functionality isn't relevant for this use case.
 The only command that is needed to create a Docker Image is the `build images` command.
 A fully constructed version of this command, using the Concourse BOSH release as an example, looks like this: